Skip to main content

 Find Your Opportunity

 Thank you for your interest in supporting Mt.
 Tamalpais!
-One Tam is a partnership of five different organizations*, each of which has a variety of programs and opportunities.
-Volunteering comes in many forms, including helping to study wildlife, restoring habitats and trails, and other special ways that you can support the mountain.
-Below is an overview with links to more information.
+One Tam's five partners—National Park Service, Marin Water, Mt.
+Tamalpais State Park, Marin County Parks, and the Golden Gate National Parks Conservancy—each offer a variety of programs and opportunities.
+Volunteering comes in many forms, including helping to study wildlife, restoring habitats and trails, and more.
+See an overview with links to more information below.

 Contribute to research on Mt.
 Tamalpais with our Community Science programs.

 If you enjoy meeting people, sharing naturalist information, inspiring others to explore Mt.
-Tamalpais and inviting people to join community events and volunteer programs, consider joining our team of volunteers that supports the Tam Van mobile trailhead.
+Tamalpais and inviting people to join community events and volunteer programs, consider supporting the Tam Van mobile trailhead.
 Contact mstafford@onetam.org for more information.

-Marin County Parks (MCP) hosts habitat restoration programs, naturalist outings and more during the week and on weekends.
-Visit the MCP events calendar to learn more.
+Marin County Parks hosts habitat restoration programs, naturalist outings, and more during the week and on weekends.
+Visit their event calendar to learn more.
 To contribute specifically to monitoring and sharing information about rare plants and wildlife with visitors, see docent opportunities.

 Marin Water hosts a range of volunteer programs including the Litter Abatement program, Habitat Restoration, Community Science initiatives, and the Turtle Observer and Frog Docent Programs which work at Little Carson Falls in the spring season.
-For questions, or to be added to Marin Water’s volunteer e-newsletter, please contact volunteerprogram@marinwater.org.
+For questions, or to receive Marin Water’s volunteer e-newsletter, please contact volunteerprogram@marinwater.org.

-The National Park Service (NPS) hosts a variety of volunteer opportunities for groups and individuals in the Golden Gate National Recreation Area, including some lands on Mt.
+The National Park Service hosts a variety of volunteer opportunities for groups and individuals in the Golden Gate National Recreation Area, including some lands on Mt.
 Tamalpais.
-These include both long-term and short-term opportunities related to habitat restoration, native plant nurseries, trails, interpretation and more.
+These include both long-term and short-term opportunities related to habitat restoration, native plant nurseries, trails, interpretation, and more.

 Visit this page to see an overview of volunteer programs in the Golden Gate National Recreation Area.